-After completion of the course the student shall:
+After completion of the course, the student should be able to

-- be able to differentiate between different levels of whole-genome studies and global analyses, including genomics, transcriptomics, proteomics, metabolomics, metagenomics and system biology.
+- describe and differentiate between large-scale analyses at different levels, including genomics, transcriptomics, proteomics, metabolomics, metagenomics and systems biology

-- be familiar with a range of large-scale methods for functional genomics analyses, and with current technical advances within the genomics and functional genomics fields.
+- describe and understand when to use a broad spectrum of functional genomics methods, and be updated on current technical developments within the genomics and functional genomics fields

-- understand, and be able to (describe) provide/suggest, solutions to theoretical and experimental problems related to genomics and functional genomics.
+- suggest and outline solutions to theoretical and experimental problems within the genomics and functional genomics fields, using classical as well as new techniques

-- be able to design and carry out a small functional genomics project, both theoretically and experimentally, using knowledge gained during the course.
+- plan and carry out a small functional genomics project, both theoretically and experimentally

-- be able to process and analyse large-scale experimental datasets, and to present results and interpretations in a scientifically stringent fashion.
+- handle and analyse large-scale experimental datasets, and present results and interpretations in a scientifically stringent manner

-- be able to critically evaluate research reports and scientific publications concerning genomics and functional genomics, and be able to suggest alternative interpretations and relevant follow-up experiments.
+- critically examine research reports and publications dealing with genomics and functional genomics, and be able to suggest alternative interpretations and salient follow-up experiments

 - Reading list valid from Autumn 2023